f-okd/node-mongo-rest-boiletplate/README.md

 ## How to Run

-# Koods' Archive (Book Tracking Application)

-This is a book tracking application built using React, Supabase and the Google Books API.
-Individuals can track books they want to read, are reading, have read or decided not to finish, fetched using the Google Books API.
-They can also add reviews and ratings for these books.

-Users can also login, signup and change passwords.
-Vitest was used for React unit testing.

-## How to Run

 Follow these steps to clone and run the project on your local machine:

 1. Clone the repository to your local machine: